Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🍺 Nearby: Craft breweries, Dutch Village, Windmill Island Gardens

-Good to Know: ADA-accessible beach; parking lot fills early on summer weekends
+Good to Know: ADA-accessible beach; the parking lot fills early on summer weekends

 Grand Haven

-Grand Haven is one of the most popular Lake Michigan beach towns, and for good reason—it’s home to not just one but two wide, sandy Lake Michigan beaches open to the public: Grand Haven State Park and Grand Haven City Beach.
-It’s touristy, sure, but it manages to keep that small-town charm.
+Grand Haven is one of the most popular Lake Michigan beach towns, and for good reason — it has not one but two wide, sandy public beaches: Grand Haven State Park and Grand Haven City Beach.
+It’s touristy, sure, but it keeps its small-town charm.
 The boardwalk leads to a long pier and lighthouse, and the famous Musical Fountain puts on a show every summer night.
-It’s the kind of place where you just feel happy.

 📍 Grand Haven Quick Facts